sosna/sdlt/README.md

 ## Sample Data

-The sample data are based on a simplified version of the exchange rates data offered by the European Central Bank (ECB).
+The sample data are based on a simplified version of some of the exchange rates data published by the European Central Bank (ECB).
 All ECB data can be retrieved using their [REST API](https://sdw-wsrest.ecb.europa.eu).
-The queries used will be provided with each use case described in the next section.

-The data has been simplified by removing unused or uninteresting attributes.
+The data has been simplified by removing unused or uninteresting attributes (uninteresting for the purpose of this demo, that is :)).
 This has been done to help focusing on the essential, instead of obscuring the screen with unused or uninteresting information.

 For the curious, the full [data structure](http://sdw.ecb.int/datastructure.do?datasetinstanceid=120) can be seen on the ECB website.
 The properties that have been kept in the sample files are: FREQ, CURRENCY, CURRENCY_DENOM, EXR_TYPE, EXR_SUFFIX, TIME_PERIOD, OBS_VALUE, OBS_STATUS, COLLECTION, UNIT, UNIT_MULT and DECIMALS.